Skip to main content

 Check 1: Is the app embed actually on?
 Go back to Theme editor → App embeds.
 Confirm the toggle is green.
 Save again.
 About half of “the button disappeared” support tickets are an embed that was toggled off accidentally during a theme tweak.

 Check 2: Are you previewing the right theme?
 Dawn might have multiple versions in Themes.
 Make sure the Customize button you clicked was on the published theme, not a draft.
-The app embed is set per theme, so a draft theme won’t carry over the toggle until you publish it.
+The app embed is set per theme, so a draft theme will not carry over the toggle until you publish it.

 Check 3: Is the product page using the standard main-product section?
 If your store uses a heavily customized Dawn fork or a child theme, the app block may need to be placed manually.
 Open Customize → Products → Default product, find the Magic Wishlist block in the section picker, and drag it into the page.

 Check 4: Heart button shows on the home page but not product pages?
 This usually means the app embed is on but the product template was customized to remove the product info section where the heart block lives.
-Open Customize → Products → Default product, scroll to the section that contains the product title, and confirm a Magic Wishlist heart block sits inside it.
+Open Customize → Products → Default product.
+Scroll to the section that contains the product title and confirm a Magic Wishlist heart block sits inside it.
 If not, add one.

 Check 6: Colors not matching your Dawn theme?
 Magic Wishlist reads its primary color from its own dashboard, not from Dawn’s CSS variables.
 Copy your Dawn accent hex from Theme settings → Colors, paste it into Magic Wishlist → Branding → Primary color, and save.
 For email colors, repeat the same hex in Emails → Email styling.

-Check 9: Guest wishlist items disappearing between visits?
-Guest wishlists are stored in a first-party cookie that lives for one year by default.
-If items vanish, the shopper likely cleared cookies, switched browsers, or your store has overly aggressive consent-banner blocking that strips the cookie before it’s set.
 To verify, save an item as a guest, close the tab, reopen the same browser, and confirm the item is still there.
 If not, check your cookie-consent app’s default category for first-party functional cookies.
 It should be allowed by default, not deferred.

 Install Magic Wishlist free.
 Your first save can happen this hour.